nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring.rst

 Depending on your choice, you can set up one of the following development environments:

-* Thread Border Router on Raspberry Pi and Matter controller on PC (CHIP Tool)
+* Thread Border Router on Raspberry Pi and Matter controller on PC (CHIP Tool for Linux or macOS)

   .. include:: /ug_matter_configuring_env.rst
      :start-after: matter_env_ctrl_pc_start
      :end-before: matter_env_ctrl_pc_end

-* Thread Border Router on Raspberry Pi and Matter controller for mobile
+* Thread Border Router on Raspberry Pi and Matter controller for mobile (CHIP Tool for Android)

   .. include:: /ug_matter_configuring_env.rst
      :start-after: matter_env_ctrl_mobile_start